qmk/qmk_firmware/keyboards/ymdk_np21/keymaps/sai2791/readme.md

 	$ make ymdk_np21
 	$ bootloadHID -r ymdk_np21_default.hex
 	```
-  You may have to du  sudo to get past the broken pipe message.
+  You may have to  sudo to get past the broken pipe message.

 	For Windows 10:
 	Windows sometimes doesn't recognize the jj4x4.
 The easiest way of flashing a new layout is probably using [HIDBootFlash](http://vusb.wikidot.com/project:hidbootflash).